 - Estableciendo Paternidad Folleto

-For assistance with establishing paternity, contact the local county health department or the local county IV-D prosecutor's office.
+For assistance with establishing paternity, contact the local county health department or the local county child support office.
+(Find your local child support office here.)
 A private attorney may also be able to assist in establishing paternity.

 For sample Paternity Affidavit forms, click on the following links: